Bipolar Disorder in Children and Teens

 It is important that caregivers take care of themselves, too.
 Find someone you can talk to or consult your health care provider about support groups.
 Finding support and strategies for managing stress can help you and your child.

 Where do I go for help?

-If you’re not sure where to get help, your doctor, pediatrician, or other family health care provider is a good place to start.
+If you’re unsure of where to get help, your doctor, pediatrician, or other family health care provider is a good place to start.
 A health care provider can refer you to a qualified mental health professional, such as a psychiatrist or psychologist, who has experience treating bipolar disorder and can evaluate your child’s symptoms.

 What should I know about clinical trials?

 Researchers at NIMH and around the country conduct clinical trials with patients and healthy volunteers.
-Talk to your health care provider about clinical trials, their benefits and risks, and whether one is right for you.
-For more information, visit the NIMH Clinical Trials webpage.
+Talk to a health care provider about clinical trials, their benefits and risks, and whether one is right for you.
+Learn more about participating in clinical trials.

 For More Information